bolorkhuu/marbot-control/README.md

 # marbot-control

-this is an android app for the marmot robot briefly marbot
+this is a android app for remote control of the marmot robot briefly marbot

 **Contributors**: